vanallenlab/SigProfilerAssignment-wrapper/README.md

 - `JOB_METADATA_SPA.TXT`, log file from SigProfilerAssignment
 - `SBS_contributions.txt`, calculated contributions per sample for each SBS signature

-### Annotating aetiologies
+## Annotating aetiologies

 After running SigProfilerAssignment, `annotate_aetiology.py` can be used to append mutational signature aetiology annotations to SBS contribution files.
 It accepts either a single contributions file or a folder of contributions files (matching `*.SBS_contributions.txt`), and left-joins aetiology data onto them by signature ID.
+See [signature_aetiologies.example.tsv](./example_data/signature_aetiologies.examples.tsv) for an example datasource.

 Required arguments: